Albert A. Michelson: Education and career

-In 1889 Michelson became a professor at Clark University at Worcester, Massachusetts, and in 1892 was appointed professor and the first head of the department of physics at the newly organized University of Chicago.
-In 1902, he was elected as a member of the American Philosophical Society.
+In 1889, Michelson became a professor at Clark University at Worcester, Massachusetts, and in 1892 was appointed Professor and the first head of the Department of Physics at the newly organized University of Chicago.
+In 1902, he was elected a Member of the American Philosophical Society.

-In 1907, Michelson had the honor of being the first American to receive a Nobel Prize in Physics "for his optical precision instruments and the spectroscopic and metrological investigations carried out with their aid".
-He also won the Copley Medal in 1907, the Henry Draper Medal in 1916 and the Gold Medal of the Royal Astronomical Society in 1923.
+In 1907, Michelson had the honor of being the first American to receive the Nobel Prize in Physics "for his optical precision instruments and the spectroscopic and metrological investigations carried out with their aid".
+He also won the Copley Medal in 1907, the Henry Draper Medal in 1916, and the Gold Medal of the Royal Astronomical Society in 1923.
 A crater on the Moon is named after him.

 He returned to military service in the closing months of World War One as a Lieutenant Commander in the Naval Reserve, serving in the Bureau of Ordnance.
-He was promoted to Commander in the reserve in May 1919 and was recalled briefly to active duty in the 9th Naval District before being released from service on 30 September 1921.
+He was promoted to Commander in the reserve in May 1919 and was recalled briefly to active duty in the 9th Naval District before being released from service on September 30, 1921.

+Death and honors

-Michelson died in Pasadena, California, at the age of 78.
+Michelson died on May 9, 1931, in Pasadena, California, at the age of 78.
 The University of Chicago Residence Halls remembered Michelson and his achievements by dedicating 'Michelson House' in his honor.
 Case Western Reserve has dedicated a Michelson House to him, and Michelson Hall (an academic building of science classrooms, laboratories and offices) at the United States Naval Academy also bears his name.
 Michelson Laboratory at Naval Air Weapons Station China Lake in Ridgecrest, California, is named for him.
 There is a display in the publicly accessible area of the Lab which includes facsimiles of Michelson's Nobel Prize medal, the prize document, and examples of his diffraction gratings.
 In 2017, a newly renovated physics research center at the University of Chicago was renamed in honor of Michelson as well.

 Numerous awards, lectures, and honors have been created in Albert A. Michelson's name.
 Some of the current awards and lectures named for Michelson include the following: the Bomem-Michelson Award and Lecture annually presented until 2017 by the Coblentz Society; the Michelson–Morley Award and Lecture, along with the Michelson Lecture Series, and the Michelson Postdoctoral Prize Lectureship, all of which are given annually by Case Western Reserve University; the A.A.
 Michelson Award presented every year by the Computer Measurement Group; the Albert A. Michelson Award given by the Navy League of the United States; and the Michelson Memorial Lecture Series presented annually by the Division of Mathematics and Science at the U.S. Naval Academy.